 Twenty Years as a Virtual Leader: We’ve Learned Some Things

-By: Greg Adams, CEO
+By: Greg Adams, Chief Executive Officer

 Twenty years ago, three colleagues and I started a government affairs advocacy company.
 We all had young kids, so we decided to give a virtual office a try—and believe it or not it worked.
 We have expanded over the years into four companies with more than 100 employees, and a virtual office model continues to be our preference.

 We learned many lessons about running a company without four walls.
 Here are a few ideas you might want to consider as you navigate this new world and whether you will continue with a virtual office when this is all over.

 There is a fine line between keeping in touch and limiting the productivity of your team.
 It is important to make sure your folks do not feel isolated, but not all people connect in the same way.
 Set up different channels of communications.
 Email, Teams/Slack, monthly check in calls—let them know you are readily available.
 Think of it as keeping your virtual door open.